 Get secure and personalised results online.

-Our Liver Check (also known as a Liver Function Test) is a comprehensive examination of liver enzymes such as gamma GT (GGT), alanine transferase (ALT) and aspartate transferase (AST) which can be elevated if the liver is inflamed or if the biliary system is obstructed.
+Our Liver Check (also known as a Liver Function Test) is a comprehensive examination of liver enzymes such as gamma GT (GGT) and alanine transferase (ALT) which can be elevated if the liver is inflamed or if the biliary system is obstructed.

-Our Liver Check blood test also includes tests for kidney function, gout and cholesterol.
+Our Liver Check blood test also includes tests for kidney function, iron and cholesterol.

 We send you an easy-to-use kit to collect your blood sample.

 Post your sample to our lab in the prepaid envelope provided.

 View results securely in your own personal dashboard.

 Our tests are not a substitute for seeing your doctor, especially if you are suffering symptoms.
 Our doctors will interpret your results based on the information you have provided, but will not diagnose, consult or provide any treatment.
 You will be advised to see your doctor for any necessary follow-up action.

 Bilirubin is a product of haemoglobin breakdown.
 It is removed from the body via the liver, stored and concentrated in the gall bladder and excreted into the bowel.
 Elevated levels can cause the skin and whites of eyes to become yellow (jaundice) as the liver is unable to remove enough bilirubin from the blood.
 This can indicate liver damage.